TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

-   :data:`prefix` and :data:`exec_prefix` will be changed to point to the virtual environment, whereas :data:`base_prefix` and :data:`base_exec_prefix` will remain pointing to the base Python installation (the one which the virtual environment was created from).
+   :data:`prefix` and :data:`exec_prefix` will be changed to point to the virtual environment, whereas :data:`base_prefix` and :data:`base_exec_prefix` will remain pointing to the base Python installation (the one which the virtual environment was created kutoka).

    .. versionadded:: 3.3